Guardian of Israel and Redeemer of all the world,

 In our unfailing support of Israel and consistent with our established resolutions recognizing Israel's progress toward achieving peace with its neighbors and affirming support for Israel as a pluralistic democratic society, the Executive Committee calls on WRJ sisterhoods to take every opportunity within congregations and local, national and international communities:

-- To commend Prime Minister Barak for his efforts to achieve a lasting peace and to be advocates of his peace initiatives.
+- To commend Prime Minister Barak for his efforts to achieve lasting peace and to be advocates of his peace initiatives.

 - To acknowledge the growing interest in the Progressive Movement among Israelis and to encourage participation in its program of building synagogues/centers.